Posted by Julie • September 19, 2018 (Last modified August 2, 2023) • 7 min read

 No: A loner?
 Should you facilitate some interactions – team lunches?
 Shadowing opportunities?

 No: Sporadic and intermittent support has left the employee without a clear sense of purpose or direction.
-This is a management issue, see how you can turn it around.
+This is a management issue and usually means a formal onboarding program needs to be developed.

 Yes: A mentor would help the employee advance and acclimate.
 The job is complex.